TheAlcoholicChicken/Documentation/index.md

         password: String // will be hashed
       }
     }],
-    core_app_token: String // used to see if requests are from core app external_apps : {
+    external_apps : {
         'app_id' : {
             app_name: String,
             app_url: String,
             app_icon: String, // url to image
-            token: String, // unique token decided on onboarding }
+            token: String, // unique token used to make requests for the external app }
-    }
+    },
-}
+    authorized_tokens: [String] // requests with this any token from this list can only make requests }
 ```